civican/legisinfo/44-1/bills/C-19/bill_text.md

 ### Section 7

-    The information referred to in section 11 of the Act may be furnished to the government of a province **or to an Indigenous governing body**, under the terms of an agreement between the Minister and that government **or Indigenous governing body**, for the purpose of the administration of a social, income assistance or health insurance program of that province **or Indigenous governing body** that is specified in the agreement, on condition that
+    The information referred to in section 11 of the Act may be furnished to the government of a province or to an Indigenous governing body, under the terms of an agreement between the Minister and that government or Indigenous governing body, for the purpose of the administration of a social, income assistance or health insurance program of that province or Indigenous governing body that is specified in the agreement, on condition that

   **(2)** Subsection (1) is deemed to have come into force on January 1, 2020.